webcirque/webfly/README.md

 ##### ```maxLength```
 Maximum length of a valid username.
 A value below 21 is strongly recommended.
 ##### ```randomizer {}```
+Tells the client how to generate a username.
 ###### ```map```
 All of the characters that is allowed to show up in a randomly-generated username.
 ###### ```length```